 Designating a Homestead

 It is useful, both for ad valorem tax purposes and for protection from creditors, to file an affidavit designating the homestead in the real property records of the county in which the property is located.
-Tex.
+See Tex.
 Prop.
-Code § 41.005.
-However, for protection from creditors, this is not strictly necessary.
-The homestead arises automatically when required legal conditions occur.
+Code § 41.005 for the required contents of this affidavit.
+However, the “mere filing of a homestead designation is insufficient by itself to establish a homestead as a matter of law.”
+Lares v.
+Garza, No. 04-03-00546CV (Tex.App.—San Antonio 2004, no pet).
+Still, the homestead arises automatically when the required legal conditions occur, with or without a filed designation.
 Graham v.
 Kleb, Civ.
 Act.
 Nos.
 H-07-2279, H-07-2878, 2008 WL 243669, at *4 (S.D.
 Tex.
 Jan.
 29, 2008) (not selected for publication).
 Also, if a person receives a homestead tax exemption then creditor protection is automatic.

 A debtor (or his assignees) must carry the burden, at least initially of establishing that a certain property is homestead and therefore exempt from execution upon a judgment.
 Dominguez, 163 S.W.3d at 330.
 However, a creditor is on notice that homestead protections will likely apply if the debtor occupies a homestead.
 “When a homestead claimant is in actual occupancy of his homestead, it will be deemed that a lender or encumbrancer acted with knowledge of the occupant’s right to invoke the rule of homestead.”
 Sanchez v.
 Telles, 960 S.W.2d 769, 772 (Tex.
 App.—El Paso 1997, pet. denied).
 Moreover, the homestead is presumed to endure.
 “Once property has been dedicated as homestead, it can only lose such designation by abandonment, alienation, or death.
 After the party has established the homestead character of the property, the burden shifts to the creditor . . . to disprove the continued existence of the homestead.
 In other words, a homestead is presumed to exist until its termination is proved.”
 Wilcox, 103 S.W.3d at 472.
 Once obtained, homestead rights are not easily lost.
 “Abandonment” may not be presumed merely from a change in the owner’s residence.
 A homestead claimant may even temporarily rent the property so long as another homestead is not acquired.
 Tex.
 Prop.
 Code § 41.003; Thomas v.
 Graham Mortgage Corporation, 408 S.W.3d 581 (Tex.App.—Austin 2013, no pet.).
 Accordingly, the existence or non-existence of a homestead is a fact issue that is highly specific to the circumstances.